-The mission of Horizons at Georgia Tech is to provide an academic, cultural, and recreational program designed to encourage a diverse group of students from low-income families to realize their full potential.
-The Horizons at Georgia Tech Program partners with two local schools, Centennial Place and Drew Charter.
-Only students who qualify for free or reduced priced meals and who are pre-identified by Centennial Place Elementary and Drew Charter School will be accepted into the Horizons at Georgia Tech Program.
+The mission of Horizons at Georgia Tech is to provide an academic, cultural, and recreational program designed to encourage a diverse group of students from under-served communities to realize their full potential.
+The Horizons at Georgia Tech Program partners with three local schools, Centennial Academy, Drew Charter, and Hollis Innovation Academy.
+Only students who qualify for free or reduced priced meals and who are pre-identified by the partner schools will be accepted into the Horizons at Georgia Tech Program.

-Learning to swim, Working in partnership with families, Horizons at Georgia Tech serves students of varying academic abilities throughout their childhood and adolescence.
-Horizons at Georgia Tech is committed to the development of the whole child through experiences that build problem-solving skills, foster awareness of community responsibility, instill respect for oneself and others, and encourage a life-long interest in learning.
+Working in partnership with families, Horizons at Georgia Tech serves students of varying academic abilities throughout their childhood and adolescence.
+Horizons at Georgia Tech is committed to the development of the whole child through experiences that build problem-solving skills, foster awareness of community responsibility, instill respect for oneself and others, teaches scholars how to swim, and encourage a life-long interest in learning.

 Horizons at Georgia Tech Goals

 In order to prevent summer decline in students’ academic achievement, Horizons at Georigia Tech has the following goals:

 Goal 1 * Read proficiently by the end of third grade